WPTechInnovation/wpw-doc-dev/docs/java.md

 ## Prerequisites

 *   Before you get started, you should have the Java SDK installed on your system.
-And prefereably a Java IDE (Integrated Development Environment) - our dev's love Netbeans, Eclipse and IntelliJ, but it's your choice, we've provided a maven script to build everything.
+And prefereably a Java IDE (Integrated Development Environment) - our dev's love Netbeans, Eclipse and IntelliJ, but it's your choice; we've provided a maven script to build everything.
 *   You should create an account with [Worldpay Online](https://online.worldpay.com) so that you're able to generate your own test API key.
 You'll replace the Worldpay test keys with your own in the SDK.

 !!! warning